cth06-Github/audioService/README.md

 Created with React framework **NextJS**, using **Typescript**. **App Router** is used for routing. <br>
 **Material UI** library is utilised for the icons and design of various components used. <br>
 **jose** is utilised as part of the authentication logic by supporting the creation and verification of JSON Web Tokens (JWT). <br>
+MediaRecorder interface of the MediaStream Recording API is used to access device/browsers's microphone and enable recording functionality.<br>

 Polyglot allows users to obtain transcribed text from speech or audio by:
 *  **Recording audio** live which will be sent to the backend service for transcription real-time [audio streaming].
 Transcribed Text will be displayed real-time.